-15. Impact of Coronavirus COVID-19 pandemic:
+16. Impact of Coronavirus COVID-19 pandemic:

 On March 11, 2020, the World Health Organization declared the outbreak of coronavirus ("COVID-19") a global pandemic.
-This resulted in the Province mandating that all Boards close their schools and administrative buildings on March 13, 2020 and moving to online/learn-fromhome education format for the remainder of the 2019-2020 school year based on recommendations from Public Health Ontario.
-For the 2020-2021 school year the schools reopened to students, effective September 2020, with enhanced public health protocols, or the option to continue with online education and at-home distance learning.
+This resulted in the Province mandating that all Boards close their schools and administrative buildings on March 13, 2020 and moving to online/learn-from-home education format for the remainder of the 2019-2020 school year based on recommendations from Public Health Ontario.
+For the 2020-2021 school year, the schools reopened to students effective September 2020, with enhanced public health protocols, or the option to continue with online education and at-home distance learning.
 The Board continues to monitor the situation and plan for potential changes during the fiscal 2021 school year and beyond.

 As a result of the pandemic, the Board may experience increased risk exposure in several areas.
 This includes an increased credit risk exposure on accounts receivable where the risk of default on contractual obligations may increase.
+The Board received "PPE" and cleaning supplies from the Ministry of Education for all teachers, other school board staff as described in note 15.